softwaremill/jekyll-softwaremill/_posts/company/2015-01-29-whats-new-in-bootzooka.md

 You only need to put your scripts under `db/migration/` directory (which must be present in the classpath) and obey the [Flyway's naming convention](http://flywaydb.org/documentation/migration/sql.html).

-Bootzooka store its schema evolution SQLs under `bootzooka-backend/src/main/resources/db/migration/`.
+Bootzooka stores its schema evolution SQLs under `bootzooka-backend/src/main/resources/db/migration/`.

 Migration will be performed automatically on an application start.

-Also, by extending `FlatSpecWithSql` you can bring Flyway to your integration tests and catch any problems with scripts during regular CI (which usually is done right after problematic change was pushed to the repository).
+Also, by extending `FlatSpecWithSql` you can bring Flyway to your integration tests and catch any problem with scripts during regular CI (which usually is done right after problematic change was pushed to the repository).

 ## Interactive REST API documentation